Dabrogost/Chroma-Ad-Blocker/CONTRIBUTING.md

 ## Ways to Contribute

 - **Bug reports** — Open an issue.
 Include your Chrome version, extension version, and steps to reproduce.
-- **Rule updates** — If an ad domain or selector has changed, PRs targeting the `rules/` folder or `utils/selectors.js` are the most useful contributions.
+- **Rule updates** — If an ad domain or selector has changed, PRs targeting the `rules/` folder or `background.js` (for initial selector logic) are the most useful contributions.
-- **New Accelerator** —  New site specific video ad-accelerators, very useful but hard to maintain.
+- **New Accelerator** — New site specific video ad-accelerators are highly valued but require rigorous testing against detection.
 - **Code changes** — Open an issue first to discuss before writing anything significant.
 This avoids wasted effort.

 ## Ground Rules